 Improving Network Efficiency

-To mitigate these issues, developers may initiate a fork to increase the block size or implement other optimizations.
-For instance, Bitcoin Cash was created from a Bitcoin fork to increase the block size, thereby allowing more transactions per block and reducing congestion.
-Such enhancements are crucial for maintaining the usability and performance of the network as it scales.
+One of the primary reasons for forking a blockchain is to improve network efficiency and scalability.
+As a blockchain network grows and handles more transactions, congestion builds and speeds slow down.
+To address this, developers may initiate a fork to increase block size or implement other optimizations.
+Bitcoin Cash was created from a Bitcoin fork to increase block size, allowing more transactions per block and easing congestion.
+These kinds of enhancements are essential for keeping the network usable as it scales.

 Resolving Disagreements